Sanchitshrma/Quora-miniClone/README.md

 - **Backend:** Node.js, Express.js
 - **Templating Engine:** EJS for dynamic rendering

-This project demonstrates the creation of an interactive and dynamic web application using a straightforward tech stack, focusing on delivering essential features for user engagement.
+This project demonstrates the creation of an interactive and dynamic web application using a straightforward tech stack, focusing on delivering essential features for user engagement..